 In the Account step, if you had previously set up a connection to your Google Customer Match destination, select Existing Account and select your existing connection.
 Or, you can select New Account to set up a new connection to Google Customer Match.
 Select Connect to destination to log in and connect Adobe Experience Cloud to your Google Ad account.

-Platform supports credentials validation in the authentication process and displays an error message if you input incorrect credentials to your Google Ad account.
+Real-time CDP supports credentials validation in the authentication process and displays an error message if you input incorrect credentials to your Google Ad account.
 This ensures that you don’t complete the workflow with incorrect credentials.

 Once your credentials are confirmed and Adobe Experience Cloud is connected to your Google account, you can select Next to proceed to the Setup step.